Handling Cost Sharing (including Matching and In-Kind Contributions) After Award Acceptance

 Mandatory Committed or Voluntary Committed Cost Sharing:

-First check the terms and conditions of the award and the sponsor's policies.
+If the PI determines they need to adjust cost sharing, they should check the terms and conditions on the NOGA, the sponsor’s award document, and the sponsor's policies.
 Sponsors generally require prior approval for decreases in levels of committed cost sharing, and some sponsors require prior approval for changes in how the cost sharing will be provided or who is providing that cost sharing.

 How to obtain prior sponsor approval:

-- The unit must generate a letter that explains why the change is necessary, and obtain the PI's endorsement.
-Route the letter through the appropriate grant administrator in Sponsored Projects Administration.
+- The PI must generate a letter that explains why the change is necessary, obtain the department head and college (if applicable) endorsement, and route the letter through the appropriate grant administrator in SPA.

-- Upon approval by the sponsor, the grant administrator will issue a revised Notice of Grant Award reflecting the updated obligation.
+- Upon approval by the sponsor, the grant administrator in SPA will issue a revised NOGA reflecting the updated obligation.

-If prior sponsor approval is not necessary, department personnel and principal investigators must document the reasons for the changes, send copies to SPA and SFR, and keep this documentation with the department's project files.
+If prior sponsor approval is not necessary, the PI must document the reasons for the changes, send copies to SPA and SFR, and keep this documentation with the department's project files.
 Cost sharing is often checked by auditors and this information will be necessary in case of an audit.

-Because uncommitted cost sharing does not need to be documented, these adjustments can be made without providing documentation for the file.
-However if the voluntary uncommitted cost sharing is used to satisfy effort reuirements, it is necessary to treat that cost sharing as voluntary committed cost sharing.
+Because uncommitted cost sharing does not need to be documented, these adjustments can be made without providing documentation.

 5. Report Cost Sharing

-If required by the sponsor, Sponsored Financial Reporting, with the assistance of the department, reports committed cost sharing.
-Either the terms and conditions of the particular award or the sponsor's policies will indicate whether the cost sharing is reportable.
-If the sponsor is silent, Sponsored Financial Reporting will not report it, however departments must maintain supporting documentation.
+If required by the sponsor, SFR, with the assistance of the department, reports committed cost sharing.
+The terms and conditions of the award or the sponsor's policies will indicate whether the cost sharing is reportable.
+If the sponsor is silent, SFR will not report it, and departments must maintain supporting documentation.